michaelagbiaowei/presta-deploy/README.md

   ![](./assests/rds-3.png)

-- In Settings choose a name for your instance identifier (`udapeople-db`)
+- In Settings choose a name for your instance identifier (`test-database`)

 - Under **credentials** choose a username and a password (username: `postgres`, password: Check `Auto generate a password`) or input your custom password